fbpx

 This type of strawberry plant actually has little to no soil disease resistance, so gardeners need to take care to keep the plant healthy.
 The soil should be well-drained and light.
 Mulching can also be a good addition!
 This will also help to keep the Honeoye plants healthy and reduce the chance of disease (while also raising the strawberries up off the moist soil).

-Planting bare root honeoye strawberries in the strawberry patch
+planting bare root honeoye strawberries in the strawberry patch

 Planting Honeoye strawberry plants